mecid/mecid.github.io/_posts/2022-03-23-getting-started-with-cloudkit.md

 ```

 #### Fetching data
 Now we can learn how to fetch data from the CloudKit.
-First, we should update our schema by adding indexes marking fields in our records fetchable and sortable.
+First, we should update our schema by adding indexes marking fields in our records queryable and sortable.
 Let's open the CloudKit dashboard and go to Schema -> Indexes.
 Here we should create indexes for all the fields we want to fetch or sort.

 ```swift
 extension Fasting {